ajcvickers/ajcvickers.github.io/index.md

 <tr>
 <td>
 <p>
-This is a blog about sofware development, Entity Framework, .NET Core, C#, and random other things.
+This is a blog about software development, Entity Framework, .NET Core, C#, and random other things.
 </p>

 I'm [Arthur](about.md) and I'm the Engineering Manager for Entity Framework at Microsoft.